cloudmesh/client/docs/source/commands/command_register.rst

 register merge
 ----------------

-.. todo:: the description of what this is doing was ambigous, we need
+.. warning:: the description of what this is doing was ambigous, we need
 	  to clarify if it only replaces to do or actually add things that do not exist, or just overwrites.